Reducing customer wait time and employee workload with a digitized onboarding flow.

 MagiQuest Pre-Arrival Experience

-@ Great Wolf Resorts Corporate
+@ Great Wolf Lodge Corporate

 Designing and owning an immersive and engaging digital onboarding flow.

-Product Management/Design Intern
+Product Management & Design Intern

 Skills